equalitie/ouinet/README.md

 It's important to disable `Origin` and `Proxy` mechanisms to force Ouinet to fetch the content from the Injector.
-To do this, you can press the `disable` button in Ouinet's front-end (that's running by default at `localhost:8078`) or to set the values `disable-origin-access` and `disable-proxy-access` to `true` in Ouinet's config and restart the service.
+To do this, you can press the `disable` button in Ouinet's front-end (running by default at `localhost:8078`) or to set the values `disable-origin-access` and `disable-proxy-access` to `true` in Ouinet's config and restart the service.

 The following example requests `https://ouinet.work` from Ouinet's proxy running on port `8077` and receives an HTTP response with `x-ouinet-source` header set to `["injector"]`.
-SSL verification is skipped with `--insecure` just to keep the example as simple as possible but for production applications the Ouinet TLS certificate should be installed and validated.
+SSL verification is skipped with `--insecure` just to keep the example as simple as possible, but for production applications the Ouinet TLS certificate should be installed and validated.

 ```shell